BPMN Assistant: An LLM-Based Approach to Business Process Modeling: Introduction

+We propose a novel approach that utilizes a structured, JSON-based intermediate representation to abstract away the syntactic complexity of BPMN 2.0 XML.
+By shifting the generative task from producing verbose XML to manipulating a concise JSON structure, our system allows LLMs to focus on process logic rather than formatting rules.
+At a conceptual level, this approach reframes BPMN editing as a controlled transformation problem, where modifications are expressed as atomic logical operations rather than as low-level syntactic changes to XML documents.

 Our evaluation reveals significant improvements in editing success rates compared to baseline approaches, particularly when using structured representations for model manipulation.
-These results suggest that LLMs can effectively bridge the gap between informal process descriptions and formal models, offering a promising solution for maintaining and updating business process documentation.
+Furthermore, we demonstrate that this approach significantly reduces processing latency and output token costs, making it a viable solution for interactive tools.